Where Light Began: A Pilgrimage to Nikola Tesla’s Birthplace in Smiljan, Croatia

 The Reluctant Student of Gospić

 After the family moved to Gospić in 1862 following his father's promotion, young Nikola's formal education began at the local "Lower Real Gymnasium."
 This was no elite academy.
-According to school records reprinted in the 1963 Yugoslav journal Prilozi za Istoriju Tehničkih Nauka (Contributions to the History of Technical Sciences), Tesla was initially a middling student.
+According to school records, Tesla was a brilliant student, but his time in Gospić was complicated by a period of poor health and his dislike of the rigid drawing curriculum.
+He was anything but "middling" - he was bored.

 The Karlovac Crucible

-To complete his secondary education, Tesla was sent to the Higher Real Gymnasium in Karlovac from 1870 to 1873.
+To complete his secondary education, Tesla was sent to the Higher Real Gymnasium in Karlovac (Rakovac) from 1870 to 1873.
 This was a pivotal exile.
-Boarding with his aunt and uncle, he was exposed to a more rigorous curriculum.
-A fascinating, obscure account comes from the personal diary of his physics professor, Martin Sekulić, published posthumously in 1927.
+Boarding with his aunt, Stanka and her husband, Colonel Dane Branković, he was exposed to a more sophisticated, Austro-Hungarian military lifestyle.

 Tesla's Croatian Education: A Side-by-Side Comparison